Maps show U.S. air quality and Canada wildfire smoke forecast

 Other states, including Illinois, Michigan, Ohio, Pennsylvania and West Virginia, may see smoke from the fires, although the thickness will vary.

-In the Philadelphia region, for example, while smoke is expected to be visible, no major impacts on air quality are expected, CBS Philadelphia reported.
+In the Philadelphia area, for example, while smoke is expected to be visible, no major impacts on air quality are expected, CBS Philadelphia reported.

 Here's a look at where the smoke is expected to move on Tuesday and Wednesday.